vishwanatha-turing/pg_agent/README.md

 # LangGraph Studio – Competitive Programming Problem Generator

 This repository contains a LangGraph pipeline that automatically **creates, solves, and validates competitive-programming problems**.
-The pipeline lives inside the `studio/` folder and can be explored interactively with **LangGraph Studio**.
+The code now lives inside an installable Python package (`pg_agent/`).
+You can still explore it visually with **LangGraph Studio**, but you no longer need the legacy `studio/` folder.

 ---
 ## 1 .
 Prerequisites